Competitive monitoring in retail: How can we improve the accuracy of product matching?

 Articles similar

-Key takeaway: Building a high-performing pricing team requires adopting a hybrid model that combines central strategy with local agility.
-This transition replaces intuition with data-driven decisions, orchestrated by expert roles and strict governance.
-This proactive management directly transforms financial performance, enabling companies to target profitability increases of between 100 and 500 basis points.
+Building a high-performing pricing team requires adopting a hybrid model that combines centralized strategy with local agility.
+This transition replaces intuition with data-driven decisions, guided by specialized roles and strict governance.

-Key takeaway: Faced with radical price transparency in 2026, retailers are adopting automated pricing management.
-This strategy protects margins against inflation by ensuring immediate responsiveness across all channels.
-A powerful tool guarantees a return on investment in less than six months, making pricing a pillar of net profitability.
+A high-performance tool guarantees a return on investment in less than six months, making pricing a cornerstone of net profitability.